 7. Headquarters-field coordination and international deployment

-Abvius: simplified headquarters-field
+Abvius: a simple, operational headquarters-field

 | Criterion | NetSuite (Social Impact) | Abvius |